mlissner/michaeljaylissner.com/content/adding-new-fonts-to-tesseract-3-ocr-engine.md

 ## Status

 I'm attempting to keep this up to date as Tesseract changes.
-If you have questions or corrections, please send them directly using the [contact page][contact].
+If you have corrections, please send them directly using the [contact page][contact].

 I've turned off commenting on this article because it was just a bunch of people asking for help and never getting any.
-If you need help with these instructions, go to Stack Overflow and ask there.
+If you need help with these instructions, go to [Stack Overflow][so] and ask there.
+If you send me a link to a question on such a site, I'm much more likely to respond positively.

 ## Introduction